 Kelly advises a wide range of clients across a variety of industries and returned to Chapman Tripp in 2010 after working for Baker & McKenzie in Hong Kong.
 While in Hong Kong, Kelly was part of a team providing preliminary advice to clients across a variety of industries in relation to the licensing, marketing and distribution of goods and services in China and across the Asia-Pacific region, in addition to providing advice on technology and telecommunication transactions and issues.

-Kelly is recognised as an Up and Coming lawyer in Chambers Asia Pacific 2019 and recommended by Legal 500 Asia Pacific 2018.
+Kelly is recognised as an Up and Coming lawyer in Chambers Asia Pacific 2019, a notable practitioner by IFLR1000 2019 and recommended by Legal 500 Asia Pacific 2018.

 Kelly has advised: